bastosmichael/wp-chef/README.md

     rs.username = "YOUR USERNAME"
     rs.api_key  = "YOUR API KEY"

-    # Lockdown your system passwords
+    # Lockdown your system passwords for apache
     :server_root_password   => "YOUR RANDOM PASSWORD",
     :server_repl_password   => "YOUR RANDOM PASSWORD",
     :server_debian_password => "YOUR RANDOM PASSWORD"

+    # Lockdown your system password for nginx
+    "server_root_password"  => "PASSWORD",
 ```

 Six: Vagrant up to deploy locally.